raspberrypilearning/save-the-shark/en/step_2.md

 --- task ---

-Click on the green flag to run the program and test that the shark moves to the right.
+Click on the green flag to run the program to test that the shark moves to the right.

 --- /task ---